-DTT Telephones

-DTT telephones provide safe, reliable communications in areas that are prone to high humidity, chemical vapors, dust and physical abuse.
+DTT-50-Z and DTT-60-Z referred to as "ZONE 1" Desk Top telephones provide safe, reliable communications in hazardous areas that are prone to high humidity, chemical vapors, dust and physical abuse.
 Hands Free operation is standard on all models and the telephones can be programmed for speed dialing.
-A Headset option is available to improve speech recognition in noisy environments.
+All models have the option of installing a 3rd party headset.
+Any 3rd party headset approval ratings are the responsibility of the customer.
+A Push-to-Talk handset is available as an option.